FuriousTsunami/LumiJSDocs/Lumi.config.md

   <tbody>
     <tr>
       <td>config</td>
       <td>A JSON object containing all the configurations for the LumiJS engine, such as canvas (contains &quot;width&quot; and &quot;height&quot;, which indicate the canvas width and height.
-Can be fitToWindow), camera (contains &quot;view&quot;, which indicates the view of the camera and can be &quot;top&quot; or &quot;side&quot;), and gravity (the amount of gravity for the engine))</td>
+Can be fitToWindow), camera (contains &quot;view&quot;, which indicates the view of the camera and can be &quot;top&quot; or &quot;side&quot;), gravity (the amount of gravity for the engine), and include (a function to incude in the animation loop))</td>
     </tr>
   </tbody>
 </table>